QuickNS/azure-data-share-automation/Readme.md

 - Creates mappings for the shared datasets that point to an ADLSGen2 storage account file system
 - Enables the scheduling trigger

+### Azure Function

+An Azure Function with a timer trigger is included, so the acceptance of invitations can be fully automated instead of on-demand.
+This code can be found on the `azure_function` folder but it's recommended that the scripts are used for initial debugging and testing.

 ## Prerequisites

 - A *source* Azure Data Share account